November ushers the holidays into the parks with festive decorations and entertainment offerings. But, the holidays also mean "crowds."

 These scheduled closings typically take place between the end of October and mid-March.

-Make sure you check the calendar above to see what park will be open during your visit.
+Make sure you check the calendar below to see what park will be open during your visit.

 At this time, no major new attraction, restaurant, or show is scheduled to open in November

 TIPS FOR DISNEY WORLD IN NOVEMBER

 - If you can avoid Veterans Day and the week of Thanksgiving you'll have the best chances for lower than average crowds.

 - Keep checking for discounts.
 Even if you've already booked discounts can still be applied.